Deval Patrick at odds with some U.S. Democratic hopefuls over big money in politics

 Super PACs supporting Trump have continued raising money throughout his presidency.

-Reporting by Simon Lewis; Editing by Mary Milliken and Lisa Shumaker
+Reporting by Simon Lewis in Washington, D.C., and Sharon Bernstein in Las Vegas; Editing by Mary Milliken and Lisa Shumaker